fluent/fluent-bit-docs/installation/aws-container.md

 ## SSM Public Parameters

-AWS vends SSM Public Parameters with the regional repository link for each image.
+AWS vends SSM public parameters with the regional repository link for each image.
 These parameters can be queried by any AWS account.

 To see a list of available version tags in a given region, run the following command: